Deep-Goradia/AI-Based-Text-Summarizer/README.md

 # AI-Based-Text-Summarizer

-A AI-ML project that uses Natural Language Processing (NLP) to generate concise summaries from long texts.
-It applies extractive summarization using NLTK to identify and output the most important sentences from the input text.
+A simple yet powerful Python project that automatically generates concise summaries from long paragraphs using extractive text summarization.
+Built with NLTK, this project reads text from an input file (sample.txt), processes it using NLP techniques like tokenization, stopword removal, and frequency-based sentence scoring, and outputs the summarized text into summary.txt.

+This project demonstrates the use of Artificial Intelligence and Natural Language Processing to enhance text understanding and information extraction.